 As businesses pursue digital transformation, their key assets are shifting from physical infrastructure to data.
 Artificial intelligence (AI), machine learning and other kinds of analytics rely on data to power their algorithms.
 Data is now the most valuable asset for many businesses; not just customer and financial data, but operational data as well.
 Loss of that data for even a short time can bring operations to a standstill.
-And yet, legacy disaster recovery solutions such as offsite tape repositories don’t provide the immediate and dependable response needed to meet today’s business demands.
+And yet, legacy disaster recovery services and solutions such as offsite tape repositories don’t provide the immediate and dependable response needed to meet today’s business demands.

 It is no surprise then that the latest trend in disaster recovery is Disaster Recovery as a Service (DRaaS).
 Relying on the cloud to provide flexible, scalable backup resources, DRaaS is always on and always available.
 Disaster recovery services provide the fastest options for restoration of operational and other kinds of data, and it can automate many of the tasks.
 Along with the agility and speed of recovery that DRaaS makes possible, it also provides increased flexibility, improved security and saves you money.
 Having access to your backup data without having the access to compute to run your business is only part of the equation in a disaster.